Riley Dodge

-Riley Dodge (born October 12, 1988) is an American football coach and former player.
-He has been head coach at Carroll Senior High School since 2018.
+Riley Dodge (born October 12, 1988) is an American football coach and former player who is the tight ends coach and pass game coordinator for the SMU Mustangs.
+He was the head coach at Carroll Senior High School from 2018 until 2025.

 Early life

 Riley Dodge was born on October 12, 1988.
-His father, Todd Dodge, is a former University of Texas quarterback and current head coach at Lovejoy High School in Lucas, Texas.
+His father, Todd Dodge, is a former University of Texas quarterback and current head coach at Southlake Carrol Senior High School in Southlake, Texas.
 His mother is Elizabeth Neptune Dodge daughter of former Westlake Head Coach Ebbie Neptune.

 High school career

 Dodge prepped at Carroll High School in Southlake, Texas, where he was coached by his father and later Hal Wasson.
 During his freshman and sophomore seasons, Dodge played behind the former Alabama Crimson Tide quarterback Greg McElroy.
 As a junior, Dodge gained 4,184 yards and 54 touchdowns passing, plus 1,119 yards and 13 scores rushing in Todd Dodge's trademark no-huddle spread offense.
 His 54 TD passes tied fellow Southlake Carroll alumnus Chase Wasson for third all-time in Texas high school football history.
 Southlake Carroll won the 5A Texas state championship in 2006 with a 43–29 win over Austin Westlake.

 Playing for coach Wasson as a senior, Dodge threw for 3,445 yards and 39 touchdowns in 2007.
 Southlake Carroll lost to Abilene in the regional semifinals, ending a 58-game winning streak against Texas teams.